Kate Jones Dip.Couns, Reg.MBACP

 Working with Children with special educational needs.

-In addition to this I am a CPCAB Tutor, and have trained students at a Counselling college in counselling skills and studies to Level 3 standard.
+In addition to this I have worked as a CPCAB Tutor, and have trained students at a Counselling college in counselling skills and studies to Level 3 standard.

 Areas of counselling I deal with